-How to Make An Art is a way to explore this interplay between host and guest, and to substantiate hospitality.
-The structure and approach of the project stand above the content; the outcome is subordinate to the process.
+How to Make An Art has been a way to explore this interplay between host and guest, and to substantiate hospitality.
+The structure and approach of the project stood above the content; the outcome was subordinate to the process.
 As Dakota Havard states: “Sometimes content is not even created.”
-How to Make An Art revolves around encounters.
+How to Make An Art revolved around encounters.
 Encounters between people, practices, ideas, customs and backgrounds.
-In doing so, it carries forward key points of Nicolas Bourriaud’s notion of ‘relational aesthetics’.
+In doing so, it carried forward key points of Nicolas Bourriaud’s notion of ‘relational aesthetics’.

 Nicolas Bourriaud discusses ‘relational art’, with which he means: “an art taking as its theoretical horizon the realm of human interactions and its social context, rather than the assertion of an independent and private symbolic space” (Bourriaud, 1998 , 14).
 He wrote this in the context of art in the 1990s that revolved around audience participation.
 Respectively, his notion of ‘relational aesthetics’ regards evaluating artworks based on “inter-human relations which they represent, produce or prompt” (1998 , 112).

-In the case of How to Make An Art, the participatory aspect arises on two levels.
-To begin with, the exhibition contains an event.
-Dakota Havard makes and shares homemade hotdogs, and the artists propose the audience to connect (to) the works.
-Secondly, Dakota Havard explains that he and the guest are each other’s audience.
-They participate in each other’s practices.
-Not only do the artists form relations, but the creations also receive new layers of meaning when they are put in relation to each other and to the audience.
+In the case of How to Make An Art, the participatory aspect arose on two levels.
+To begin with, during the exhibition opening Dakota Havard made and shared homemade hotdogs.
+The participating artists proposed the audience to connect (to) the works.
+Secondly, Dakota Havard explains that he and the guest were each other’s audience.
+They participated in each other’s practices.
+Not only did the artists form relations, but the creations also received new layers of meaning when they were put in relation to each other and to the audience.

 Relational aesthetics is based on the principle that the world consists of connections between people, rather than separate individuals.
 Everyone is part of a greater whole.
 For Nicolas Bourriaud, but also in How to Make An Art, “each particular artwork is a proposal to live in a shared world, and the work of every artist is a bundle of relations with the world, giving rise to other relations, and so on and so forth, ad infinitum” (1998 , 22).
-This fits in perfectly with SEA Foundation’s mission.
-The project truly is about forming these relations and opening up a space for hospitality.
-A space where the most unexpected – and therefore the most interesting – encounters, experiences and ideas can arise.
+The project truly was about forming these relations and opening up a space for hospitality.
+A space where the most unexpected – and therefore the most interesting – encounters, experiences and ideas could arise.

-A selection of the outcomes of this collaborative project are shown in a group exhibition 17-19 May 2019 at SEA Foundation.
-The participating artists are: Dakota Havard, Bas de Weerd, Joep Vossebeld, Arash Fakhim, Irene de Boer, Afra Eisma, Fraser Stewart, Kasper van Moll (Broken Toaster Records), Jelle Slof (Broken Toaster Records), Vera Meulendijks, Jochem van den Wijngaard, Eva Olthof and Frank Koolen.
+A selection of the outcomes of this collaborative project were shown in a group exhibition 17-19 May 2019 at SEA Foundation, curated by Marieke Folkers.
+The participating artists were: Dakota Havard, Bas de Weerd, Joep Vossebeld, Arash Fakhim, Irene de Boer, Afra Eisma, Fraser Stewart, Kasper van Moll (Broken Toaster Records), Jelle Slof (Broken Toaster Records), Vera Meulendijks, Jochem van den Wijngaard, and Eva Olthof.

 Bourriaud, N. (1998 ) Relational Aesthetics.
 Translated by S. Pleasance and F. Woods.
 Les presses du réel.